 You will need to enter in this information in your Sytist admin in Settings -> Photo Settings.
 Do this by clicking on your name in the upper right corner of the AWS console.
 Click on Access Keys and get your Access Key & Secrete Key.
 After you create an access key, download the file and save it to your computer.
 Open it in a text editor like note pad.

 You will see 2 lines like this.
 You will use the content after the = sign

 Create a bucket

-A "bucket" is basically a folder in your Amazon S3 account.
-This is where the folders of photos will be stored and will be part of the URL (like s3.amazonaws.com/mybucketname/.....) .
+A bucket is basically a folder in your Amazon S3 account that photos will be stored in.

 In Sytist, go to Settings -> Photo Settings

-When entering your endpoint, do not add the http at the begining or a trailing slash.
+When entering your endpoint, do not add the http at the beginning or a trailing slash.